From

 Najran plains.
 It is probably one of the oldest settlements in the Arabian

-City before Islam.
+Peninsula, which was once a Judeo-Christian City before the advent of Islam.
 It is

 of Yemen’s Queen of Sheba on her way to Solomon’s kingdom.
-It is the town where
+It is the town where, according to some historians, whole families leaped into deep wells rather than

-long before Islam arrived in the scene.
+convert to Islam.
+Other historians, however, claimed that the mass suicide happened long before Islam arrived on the scene.
 There was a conflict between the Jews

-and the Christians that for whatever mysterious reason prompted the Christians
+and the Christians that, for whatever mysterious reason, prompted the Christians

 to commit mass suicides.
-I am more inclined to believe the latter because Muslims are never known to have forced Jews and Christians to convert to Islam
+I am more inclined to believe the latter because Muslims are never known to have forced Jews and Christians to convert to Islam, whom the Qur’an referred to with respect as the people of the book.

 “THOSE WHO BELIEVE [IN THE QUR’AN]